influxdata/docs-v2/content/telegraf/v1/data_formats/input/json_v2.md

-            included_keys = [] # List of JSON keys (for a nested key, prepend the parent keys with underscores) that should be only included in result excluded_keys = [] # List of JSON keys (for a nested key, prepend the parent keys with underscores) that shouldn't be included in result tags = [] # List of JSON keys (for a nested key, prepend the parent keys with underscores) to be a tag instead of a field
-            [inputs.file.json_v2.object.renames] # A map of JSON keys (for a nested key, prepend the parent keys with underscores) with a new name for the tag key key = "new name"
+            included_keys = [] # List of JSON keys (for a nested key, prepend the parent keys with underscores) that should be only included in result excluded_keys = [] # List of JSON keys (for a nested key, prepend the parent keys with underscores) that shouldn't be included in result tags = [] # List of JSON keys (for a nested key, prepend the parent keys with underscores) to be a tag instead of a field optional = false # true: suppress errors if configured path does not exist [inputs.file.json_v2.object.renames] # A map of JSON keys (for a nested key, prepend the parent keys with underscores) with a new name for the tag key key = "new name"
             [inputs.file.json_v2.object.fields] # A map of JSON keys (for a nested key, prepend the parent keys with underscores) with a type (int,uint,float,string,bool)